Mandakini (actress): Personal life

 Mandakini married a former Buddhist monk, Dr. Kagyur T. Rinpoche Thakur, and embraced Buddhism.
 Her husband had gained fame in childhood as the baby featured in Murphy Radio advertisements in the 1970s and 1980s.
 The couple have a son named Rabbil and a daughter Rabze Innaya.
 After embracing Buddhism and becoming a follower of the Dalai Lama, Mandakini started running classes in Tibetan yoga, while her husband runs a Tibetan Herbal Centre.

-Links to Dawood Ibrahim

-In the early 1990s, she was briefly linked to gangster Dawood Ibrahim, when she was seen with the gangster in Dubai.
-While she admitted to meeting him, Mandakini strongly denied the rumours of having an affair with him".